President's Welcome Message

 We have more than 40 locations and teach classes in more than 75 communities.
 We have grown to become the largest public postsecondary institution in Indiana—and the largest singly-accredited statewide community college system in the entire country.

 Ivy Tech is accredited by the Higher Learning Commission, and is a member of the North Central Association.

 Application – If you have not completed your free application to Ivy Tech Community College, you can do so at IvyTech.edu/ApplyNow.
 It only takes 10-15 minutes to complete.

 FAFSA – If you would like to use finacial aid, complete the Free Application for Federal Student Aid (FAFSA) at FAFSA.ed.gov to ensure you have access to financial aid.
 (School code is 009917)

 MyIvy – Create a MyIvy account at myivy.ivytech.edu.
 Your Student ID number (C Number) will be required.

 FYIvy – Watch FYIvy to learn all you need to know about starting off on the right foot at Ivy Tech.
 You can access FYIvy at MyIvy at myivy.ivytech.edu.

-Assessment – You can complete your assessment by submitting SAT, ACT or PSAT scores; a high school transcript with a cumulative GPA of 2.6 or higher on a 4.0 scale; or a college transcript showing previous college credit to see if you qualify for an assessment waiver.
-If you do not qualify for a waiver, you will need to take an ACCUPLACER assessment at any Ivy Tech campus.
+Assessment – You can complete your assessment by submitting SAT, ACT or PSAT scores; a high school transcript with a cumulative GPA of 2.6 or higher on a 4.0 scale; or a college transcript showing previous college credit.
+If you do not have one of these items, you will need to take an ACCUPLACER assessment at any Ivy Tech campus.
 Visit IvyTech.edu/Assessment to learn more.